EagleWar/FunctionalProgramming/README.md

 To run this project, you have to lauch sbt in Produce folder and Consummer folder.

-To have Analysis, run sbt as well in Analysis folder.
+To have Analytics, run sbt as well in Analysis folder.

 And to have alert monitoring, run the nodejs file in folder Consummer.